Landscape Stewardship Corps

 The Landscape Stewardship Corps, a program of the National Park Service and our partner, American Conservation Experience, places aspiring young conservationists at National Parks nationwide to help care for America's treasured places --cultural landscapes that reveal the diverse stories of our past.

-Young people (to age 30 or 35 if a veteran) interested in landscape conservation--especially those from backgrounds underrepresented in the horticulture and historic preservation trades—have unique opportunities to work on real-life projects, build professional experience, earn a decent wage, and nurture life-long connections to America's national parks.
+Young people (to age 30 or 35 if a veteran) interested in landscape conservation--especially those interested in horticulture and historic preservation trades—have unique opportunities to work on real-life projects, build professional experience, earn a decent wage, and nurture life-long connections to America's national parks.
 Through the program, National Park Service gardeners, horticulturists, and arborists mentor and share their trade skills, helping ensure these remarkable places inspire future generations too.

 Two people wearing National Park Service attire plant seedlings in a tray.